timbitz/Whippet.jl/README.md

 julia dependencies.jl
 ```

-Note: on `julia dependencies.jl` there might be some noise, and throw an error on SuffixArray precompilation.
-That is OK, just run it again and it should be OK.
+Note: on `julia dependencies.jl` there might be some noise or an error on SuffixArray precompilation.
+Just run it again and it should be OK.

 ## 3) Build an index.
 You need your genome sequence in fasta, and a gene annotation file in refflat.
 A default flat file is supplied for hg19 in `anno/refseq_hg19.flat.gz`.